andydevop/packer/README.md

 # packer
-This repo holds source code for creating packer jobs for ION Projects
+This repo holds source code for creating packer jobs for FUSION Projects